Therapy Game: Drama CDs

 Shinshokan released a series of audio dramas on CD adapting each volume.
 The drama CD for Secret XXX was released on March 29, 2019, starring Hiro Shimono as Shohei, Daisuke Hirakawa as Itsuki, and Yūki Ono as Minato; the CD peaked at #159 on the Oricon Weekly Albums Chart.
 Volume 1 of Therapy Game was released on March 13, 2020, with the cast of Secret XXX reprising their roles with Tarusuke Shingaki cast as Shizuma; the CD peaked at #39 on the Oricon Weekly Albums Chart, selling 1,049 physical copies on its first week of release.
 Volume 2 of Therapy Game was released on April 10, 2020; the CD peaked at #32 on the Oricon Weekly Albums Chart, selling 1,215 physical copies on its first week of release.
 Therapy Game: Play More is scheduled for release on December 18, 2020.

 Shinshokan also produced several mini-drama CDs with original story content that were included as bonuses for Dear+.
 A mini-drama CD for Secret XXX was released in the May 2019 issue; the issue also included a comic titled Secret XXX Side Story: Photo Shoot.
 A mini-drama CD for Therapy Game: Restart was released in the November 2019 issue to promote the start of the series, and a second mini-drama CD was released in the December 2020 issue to commemorate the release of its first volume.

 Television drama

 A live-action television drama adaptation of Therapy Game was announced on August 29, 2025.
 The series is scheduled to be broadcast on October 30, 2025, (Note: TV Tokyo lists the broadcast date as October 29, 2025, at 24:59, which is October 30, 2025, at 12:59 a.m.) on Nippon TV.
+GagaOOLala acquired the streaming rights for the series.

 The television drama adaptation is directed by Misato Kato and Miyako Yasojima; it is written by Yō Saitō and Shinju Funabiki.
 It was produced by Video Planning.